-1 Masters of Information Systems Management (MISM) Curriculum 3 1.1 Require ed Courses 3 1.2 Analyti c Elective Course 4 1.3 Sample e of General Elective Courses 5 2 Specializa itions 6 2.1 Special ization in Managing AI and Robotics 6 2.1.1 Course Requirements for Specialization in Managing AI and Robotics 6 2.2 Special ization in Business Intelligence 6 2.2.1 Course Requirements for Specialization in Business Intelligence 7 2.3 Special ization in Digital Marketing and Commerce 7 2.3.1 Course Requirements for Specialization in Digital Marketing and Commerce 8 2.4 Special ization in IT Strategy and Management 8 2.4.1 Course Requirements for Specialization in IT Strategy and Management 8 2.5 Special ization in Software Development 9 2.5.1 Course Requirements for Specialization in Software Development 9 3 Business Intelligence & Data Analytics (BIDA) Concentration 9 3.1 Course Requirements for Business Intelligence & Data Analytics (BIDA) Concentration 10 4 INTERNS HIP REQUIREMENT 10 4.1.1 Securing an Internship 11 5 IS PROJEC CT COURSES 11 6 Statemen t of assurance 12
+1 Master of of Information Systems Management (MISM) Curriculum 3 1.1 Requir red Courses 3 1.2 Analyt ic Elective Course 4 1.3 Sample e of General Elective Courses 5 2 Specializa ations 6 2.1 Specia lization in Managing AI and Robotics 6 2.1.1 Course Requirements for Specialization in Managing AI and Robotics 6 2.2 Specia lization in Business Intelligence 6 2.2.1 Course Requirements for Specialization in Business Intelligence 7 2.3 Specia lization in Digital Marketing and Commerce 7 2.3.1 Course Requirements for Specialization in Digital Marketing and Commerce 8 2.4 Specia lization in IT Strategy and Management 8 2.4.1 Course Requirements for Specialization in IT Strategy and Management 8 2.5 Specia lization in Software Development 9 2.5.1 Course Requirements for Specialization in Software Development 9 3 Business Intelligence & Data Analytics (BIDA) Concentration 10 3.1 Course e Requirements for Business Intelligence & Data Analytics (BIDA) Concentration 10 4 INTERNS HIP REQUIREMENT 11 4.1.1 Securing an Internship 12 5 IS PROJE CT COURSES 12 6 Statement of assurance

-1 MASTERS OF INFORMATION SYSTEMS MANAGEMENT (MISM) CURRICULUM
+1 MASTER OF INFORMATION SYSTEMS MANAGEMENT (MISM) CURRICULUM

 It is the student's responsibility to know and understand the policies contained in this MISM Student Handbook and the Heinz College Handbook.
-As a full-time graduate student, you will normally complete the MISM program in three or four semesters.
+As a full-time graduate student, you will normally complete the MISM program in three semesters.
 Note, the MISM program is not offered part-time.
 Students admitted to the 12 or 16-month track will complete 162 units in three semesters.
-Students admitted to the 21-month track will complete 192 units in four semesters.